 - 6.1.
-Upon request by the Dean UCM, Dean MSP or Dean UCV, the Board of Examiners appoints members of the scientific staff as examiners in the Programme.
+Upon request by the Deans/programme directors of UCM, MSP and UCV, the Board of Examiners appoints members of the scientific staff as examiners in the Programme.
 Examiners are responsible for the examination in the educational module. - 6.2.
 Examiners are responsible for the design of exams, the assessment and the determination of results. - 6.3.
 The Board of Examiners can appoint other members of the scientific staff or experts from outside the university as examiners for educational modules. - 6.4.
 Other members of the scientific staff can perform tasks for an exam/examination, but the appointed examiner has full responsibility. - 6.5.
-Examiners inform students about the assessment in a module at least 5 working days before the module starts by means of a course manual/syllabus.
-The assessment as described in the course manual/syllabus cannot be changed during a course, skills training or project. - 6.6.
+Examiners inform students about the assessment in a module at least 5 working days before the module starts by means of a syllabus.
+The assessment as described in the syllabus cannot be changed during a course, skills training or project. - 6.6.
 The Board of Examiners can withdraw an appointment as examiner when the examiner does not comply with the EER, Rules & Regulations or with guidelines of the Board of Examiners, or if the competency of the examiner with respect to the design of exams, the assessment and the determination of results has proven insufficient on repeated occasions. - 6.7.
-The examiner has to check if all assignments have been handed in via a plagiarism-checking programme and has to check the assignment on plagiarism.
+Examiners need to be University Teaching Qualification (UTQ) certified, or in the process of obtaining their UTQ. - 6.8.
+The examiner has to check if all assignments have been handed in via a plagiarism-checking programme and has to check the assignment on plagiarism or other forms or irregularities.